Soggy biscuit

-Soggy biscuit (also known as ookie cookie, limp biscuit, wet biscuit, shoot the cookie, jizzcuit, or cum on a cookie) is a male group masturbation activity in which the participants stand around a biscuit (UK) or cookie (US) masturbating and ejaculating onto it; the last person to do so must eat the biscuit.
+Soggy biscuit is a male group masturbation activity in which the participants stand around a biscuit (UK) or cookie (US) masturbating and ejaculating onto it; the last person to do so must eat the biscuit.
 Additionally, a participant who fails to hit the biscuit when he ejaculates must then eat it.
-The game is reportedly played by adolescents, notably in the United Kingdom, the United States, and Australia.
+The game is reportedly played by adolescents.
 In Australia, it is also known as soggy SAO after the SAO brand of biscuits that are popular there.
+In Poland soggy biscuit is known as gra w chlebek (the bread game; in this variant players use a slice of bread instead of a biscuit/cookie) or gra w ciasteczko (the cookie game).